Ardabil Cuisines; Famous Traditional Cuisines from Ardabil Province

 Ardabil Kaseh Kebab

-Imagine a bowl of rice and kebab mixed with tomatoes, green peppers, onions, bell peppers, butter, brewed saffron, lemon juice, salt, and black pepper.
-This fragrant and flavorful combination results in nothing less than an unparalleled experience of a traditional dish.
+Imagine a bowl of rice and kebab combined with tomatoes, green peppers, onions, bell peppers, butter, brewed saffron, lemon juice, salt, and black pepper.
+This fragrant and flavorful mixture results in nothing less than an unforgettable experience of a traditional dish.

 Ardabil Cuisines